-Yes, the Canon EOS Rebel SL3 (also known as the Canon EOS 200D II) has a recording limit based on time.
+Yes, the Canon EOS Rebel SL3 (also known as the Canon EOS 250D & the Canon EOS 200D II) has a recording limit based on time.

 This post tells you what this is and also addresses another unexpected way the camera might turn off…

 How Long Does The Canon Rebel SL3 Record Before Stopping?